VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 The output of the code suggested that ARIMA(0, 1, 0) x (0, 2, 0, 12) yielded the lowest AIC value of 261.417.
 Those parameters considered to be optimal option out of all the models that were generated.

 #### ARIMA(0, 1, 0) x (0, 2, 0, 12) Model
 It was reasonable to run model diagnostics to ensure that none of the assumptions made by the model have been violated.
-The diagnostics didn't come out perfect, however, the red KDE line followed pretty much close with the N(0,1) line.
+The diagnostics didn't come out perfect, however, the KDE line followed pretty much close with the N(0,1) line.
 The qq-plot showed that the ordered distribution of residuals more or less followed the red line.
 That was a strong indication that the residuals were nearly normally distributed.
 The residuals over time didn't display any obvious seasonality and appeared to be white noise.
 That was confirmed by the correlogram, which showed that the time series residuals had low correlation with lagged versions of itself.

 The model was tried on the test set and yielded RMSE of 154.93.
 The model was able to forecast the average monthly Ethereum prices in the test set within 154.9 of the real prices.
 The average monthly Ethereum prices range from around 0.5 to over 250 in the normalized data.
 Then, the predictions were made into the future.